EndPointCorp/end-point-blog/2011/02/21/managing-perl-environments-with.html.md

-As a Perl hobbyist, I've gotten used to the methodical evolution of Perl 5 over the years.
+As a Perl hobbyist, I’ve gotten used to the methodical evolution of Perl 5 over the years.
 Perl has always been a reliable language, not without its faults, but with a high level of flexibility in syntactical expression and even deployment options.
 Even neophytes quickly learn how to install their own Perl distribution and CPAN libraries in $HOME.
 But the process can become unwieldy, particularly if you want to test across a variety of Perl versions.

 To contrast, Ruby core development frequently experiences ABI breakages, even between minor releases.
 In spite of the wide adoption of Ruby as a Web development language (thanks to Ruby on Rails), Ruby developers are able to plod along unconcerned, where these incompatibilities would almost certainly lead to major bickering within the Perl or PHP communities.
 How do they do it?
-The [Ruby Version Manager](http://rvm.beginrescueend.com/).
+The [Ruby Version Manager](https://rvm.io/).

 Ruby Version Manager (RVM) allows users to install Ruby and RubyGems within their own self-contained environment.
 This allows each user to install all (or only) the software that their particular application requires.
 Particularly for Ruby developers, this provides them with the flexibility to quickly test upgrades for regressions, ABI changes and enhancements without impacting system-wide stability.
 Thankfully a lot of the ideas in RVM have made their way over to the Perl landscape, in the form of [perlbrew](https://github.com/gugod/App-perlbrew).

 Perlbrew offers many of the same features found in RVM for Ruby.
-It's easy to install.
+It’s easy to install.
 It isolates different Perl versions and CPAN installations in your $HOME and helps you switch between them.
 It automates your environment setup and teardown.
 And most importantly, using perlbrew means not having to clutter your default system Perl with application-specific CPAN dependencies.

-Getting started with perlbrew couldn't be easier.
+Getting started with perlbrew couldn’t be easier.
 A quick one-liner is all it takes to install perlbrew in your home directory.

 ```nohighlight
 $ curl -L http://xrl.us/perlbrewinstall | bash